 Only final judgments for payment of a definite sum of money (save for taxes, fines or penalties) can be enforced under common law.
-This means, for example, that injunctions, interim orders and other judgments obtained from foreign courts for specific performance or a declaration/dismissal of a claim/counterclaim can be recognised but cannot be enforced under English common law.
+This means, for example, that injunctions, interim orders and other judgments obtained from foreign courts for specific performance, payment into court or a declaration/dismissal of a claim/counterclaim can be recognised but cannot be enforced under English common law.

 The English court can sever parts of a foreign judgment for the purposes of enforcement proceedings, i.e. it can enforce the payment obligations set out in the foreign judgment, disregarding any other parts of the foreign judgment which do not constitute an obligation to pay a specified sum of money.
-Therefore, the existence of other obligations in conjunction with those of a monetary payment does not necessarily exclude a foreign judgment from enforcement under common law.
+Therefore, the existence of other obligations in conjunction with those of a monetary payment does not necessarily exclude a foreign judgment from enforcement under the common law.
+However, enforcement of any part of a monetary payment obligation in a foreign judgment which has been calculated by multiplying a compensatory sum is not permitted.